Notre-Dame Cathedral: 10 facts about 'Our Lady of Paris'

 “The lead used to seal the roof melted, which in turn set the wooden pews on fire.
 Stained glass windows and pillars and statuary were destroyed,” reports the Post.

-But thankfully much of the cathedral’s original facade remained intact.
+But thankfully, as with the 2019 Notre-Dame fire, much of the cathedral’s original facade remained intact.

 During the Second World War it was feared that German soldiers might destroy Notre-Dame’s famous medieval stained glass windows, which include three rose windows [circular windows] dating back to the 13th century.
 The glass was therefore removed and reinstalled only after the war had ended.